PROJECT MANAGEMENT PROCESSES – WHAT ARE THEY?

 - Project Time Management: This includes everything needed to ensure that the project is completed by the deadline.

-- Project Cost Management: This involves planning the budget, financing, funding, and controlling costs throughout the project process.
+- Project Cost Management: This involves planning the budget, securing funding, and controlling costs throughout the project process.

 - Project Quality Management: This involves determining quality policies and objectives regarding the project.